Lito-Frito/Monster_Hunter/README.md

 ```
 Run ```job_scraper.py``` to start scraping for jobs.

+OR if you're using Replit, simply hit '''Run''' at the top.

-If this doesn't work, feel free to reach out.
+If this doesn't work, feel free to reach out!